GoesToEleven/golang-web-dev/031_AWS/03/README.md

 # Create a key pair

+This will allow us to SSH into our instances.

 Public key cryptography is any cryptographic system that uses pairs of keys: **public keys** which may be disseminated widely, and **private keys** which are known only to the owner.

 This accomplishes two functions: